stryan/athanor/README.md

 - `compression_command`: What command to use to compress the backups, if any
 - `compression_suffix`: What file suffix to add to compressed backups
 - `webhook`: Webhook notification destination
+- `hostmode`: Experimental.
+Backup volumes that aren't a part of components.
+Essentially treats every quadlet not in a component as part of one big pseudo-component named "host".

 The actual backup configuration is done on the `.volume` or `.container` Quadlet files.
 The following options are valid: